 Cast your eye over your home and you’ll see taps, door handles, light fittings, computer components, car components, furniture components.
 Even components in sewing machines and cameras are all produced using die casting.

-However, why is casting chosen over machining?
+However, why is casting chosen over CNC machining?

 Quite simply, it comes down to cost.

 If you are machining a complex geometry from a solid billet of aluminium then you have to remove a lot of material, and that takes time, and creates a lot of wasted material.

 Diecasting is a near-net-shape process, so if you are diecasting rather than machining, then you only use the material needed, the process is fast and repeatable, and any post-casting machining will be only to add in tightly toleranced features or other finishing details so will take a fraction of the time of machining from solid.